 Launched in July of 2021, this enhanced HaWK is on a DoD Mission.

-Launching in June of 2022, this mission will demonstrate a biosensor to detect, measure, and correlate the impact of space radiation to living organisms over long durations beyond Low Earth Orbit (LEO).
+Launching in November of 2022 on SLS, this mission will demonstrate a biosensor to detect, measure, and correlate the impact of space radiation to living organisms over long durations beyond Low Earth Orbit (LEO).

 Ready to accomplish MORE?

 Contact us to discuss how MMA can help take your mission to the next level.Contact Us